Xinwei Liu, & Muhammad Shahid, UF Horticulture Sciences Department, and UF/IFAS North Florida Research and Education Center

 –

-Shading is a viable option to protect blackberry plants from elevated temperatures in Florida.
+Shading could be a viable option to protect blackberry plants from elevated temperatures in Florida.
 Shade cloths are designed to block sunshine and radiation, which can effectively influence the photosynthetic rate, reduce berry sunburn, and mitigate heat stress.
 The primary purpose of shade structure for blackberry plants is to reduce solar radiation, cool leaf temperature and modify light quality and quantity.
 Heat stress can cause a morphological reaction in plants such as leaf scorching, shoot growth inhibition, fruit damage, and yield reduction.
 This is often accompanied by secondary stress like water deficiency and oxidative stress.
 At the metabolic level, heat stress damages the photochemical reactions in thylakoid lamellae, which are sensitive to temperature changes.
 As photosynthesis provides the fundamental source of carbon and energy accumulation, its disruption can result in poorer berries quality and inconsistent flavor.

 –